 For most atoms, 8 electrons are needed to fill their outer most shells.
 The octet rule states that atoms are stable when they have 8 electrons in their outermost shell.
 Keep in mind, this rule doesn't always apply (hydrogen only needs 2 electrons to fill its valence shell).

 A double bond is when the atoms of a molecule share two pairs of electrons, rather than one.
 An atom's ability to attract electrons, electronegativity, is not the same for each atom.
 In a covalent bond, although the two atoms are sharing electrons, they don't always necessarily share electrons evenly.
 Sometimes one atom's electronegativity is greater than the other and the shared electrons spend more time around one atom than the other.
 This phenomenon is called a polar covalent bond.
 Water is a great example of a polar covalent bond.
 Although hydrogen is sharing its electrons with oxygen, oxygen has a greater electronegativity and therefore hydrogen's two electrons spend more time orbiting oxygen's nucleus than they do their own.
 Nonpolar covalent bonds are where the electrons shared in a covalent bond, are shared equally because the electronegativity of the two atoms are similar.
 A single molecule can have areas with nonpolar bonds and areas with polar bonds.
 When the bonds in a molecule are predominantly nonpolar, it is called a nonpolar molecule.
 Vice versa is referred to as a polar molecule.
+Hydrogen bonds are the weakest bonds and form when a hydrogen atom from one polar molecule is electrically attracted to an electronegative atom in another polar molecule.
+The strength of hydrogen bonds increases relative directly as the number of bonds increase.
+AKA 3 hydrogen bonds are stronger than 2 hydrogen bonds.
+A good example is DNA; it takes considerable amount of energy to pry the two strands apart because of the amount of hydrogen bonds.
+Enzymes are proteins that either facilitate or catalyze chemical reaction in a cell.
+Van der Waals forces are attractive forces between molecules in close proximity of each other, caused by the variations in the distribution of electron density around individual atoms. <------ another unclear topic!

 An ion is when an atom or molecule gains or loses electrons, giving it a net electric charge.
 Cations are ions that have a net positive charge and anions are ions that have a net negative charge.
 What helps me remember that cations are the positive ones and anions the negative is that cations has a t which kind of looks like a +, for positive.
 Yes, every time I read cation I read it like ca+tion!
 Ionic bonds occur when a cation bonds to an anion.
 Essentially one atom is giving electrons and the other is recieving.
 This exchange of electrons will change it's charge.